Wilson110/100DaysOfCode/README.md

 | day 96  | day 97 | day 98 | day 99 | day 100 | bonus |

+## Update
+On April 26, 2016 I decided to end this challenge.
+I skipped over 11 days and could not find the time to code everyday for a challenge that is not work-related.
+Blog post on my experience coming soon.

 ## Contributors
 Me, /Wilcott321
 * Project [repo link](http://github.com/Wilcott321/100DaysOfCode),